-2 As per Anti-social Behaviour, Crime and Policing Act 2014: Antisocial behaviour powers Statutory Guidance for frontine professionals June 2022
+2 As per Anti-social Behaviour, Crime and Policing Act 2014: Antisocial behaviour powers Statutory Guidance for frontline professionals June 2022

-- 2.1 The current reporting process for community triggers in Norfolk remains through the Norfolk County Council website www.norfolk.gov.uk.
-This page provides the public with an electronic form to complete, and this form can be completed on behalf of the complainant if required. - 2.2 All key relevant bodies as represented in the CTT&FG and the wider NCCSP have been requested to promote NCCSP Community Trigger information on all partnership web information The NCCSP Community Trigger webpage as per statutory guidelines2.
+- 2.2 All key relevant bodies as represented in the CTT&FG and the wider NCCSP have been requested to promote NCCSP Community Trigger information on all partnership web information The NCCSP Community Trigger webpage as per statutory guidelines2.
 This page has up to date information regarding the process and links directly to the electronic NCC council form. - 2.3 It is recognised by the CTT&FG that statutory guideline's highlight good practice regarding greater accessibility to the Trigger process which should have provision for a telephone number, email address, postal address and printable form to be made available to a victim.
 The co-chairs will discuss with ASB Help the development of a consistent non-web based reporting approach and this will be discussed and progressed at the next meeting with partners in January 2023.

-Identify and deliver specialist training for multi-agency partners utilising nationally recognised best practice
+3 Identify and deliver specialist training for multi-agency partners utilising nationally recognised best practice

-- 3.1 The NCCSP team working in partnership with Inspector Matthew Wakefield, Norfolk Police identified the specialist organisation, ASB Help to deliver, in person, standardised Community Trigger training and Community Trigger Chair training to sixty multi-agency staff specifically involved within ASB partnership work. - 3.2 The Community Trigger training will provide: - Clear understand the ethos and purpose of the community trigger providing knowledge of the local policy and procedures - Demonstrate awareness of best practice and how this can be applied locally - Recognise the principles of taking a harm centred approach and applying that in practice to champion the victim's voice - Assess a community trigger application as to whether it meets the threshold - Have a clear knowledge of the format of a panel hearing and their own roles and responsibilities - Actively participate in the community trigger process - Understand the victim's grounds for appeal and the process associated with it - 3.3 The Community Trigger Chair training will provide: - Understand the purpose and the responsibilities of the chair and of those attending the meeting - Knowledge and understanding of best practice in relation to the Community Trigger - Recognise the importance of the victim's voice, ensure their needs are met, expectations managed, and thoughts are considered throughout the whole process
+- 3.1 The NCCSP team working in partnership with Inspector Matthew Wakefield, Norfolk Police identified the specialist organisation, ASB Help to deliver, in person, standardised Community Trigger training and Community Trigger Chair training to sixty multi-agency staff specifically involved within ASB partnership work. - 3.2 The Community Trigger training provided: - Clear understand the ethos and purpose of the community trigger providing knowledge of the local policy and procedures - Demonstrated awareness of best practice and how this can be applied locally - Recognised the principles of taking a harm centred approach and applying that in practice to champion the victim's voice - Assess of a community trigger application as to whether it meets the threshold - Clear knowledge of the format of a panel hearing and their own roles and responsibilities - Actively participate in the community trigger process - Understanding the victim's grounds for appeal and the process associated with it - 3.3 The Community Trigger Chair training provided: - Understanding the purpose and the responsibilities of the chair and of those attending the meeting - Knowledge and understanding of best practice in relation to the Community Trigger - Recognition of the importance of the victim's voice, ensure their needs are met, expectations managed, and thoughts are considered throughout the whole process - Effective chairing and partnership action plan development

-- Effective chairing and partnership action plan development - Recognition of grounds for appeal and responsibility of the Chair - 3.4 Working in partnership with Broadland and South Norfolk Council representative Miss Teri Munro and Inspector Matt Wakefield, suitable training dates have been agreed, agency staff identified and nominated to attend, and Broadland Council have provided their offices as a venue for the training delivery: - ASB Training 8th 9th and 12th December - ASB Chair Training 13th December - 3.5 This training, each lasting one day and carried out over 4 days, will support the multi-agency staff to develop standardised knowledge and skills required to effectively respond to Community Trigger requests and ASB concerns which should be manged appropriately through the process. - 3.6 Once this training has been completed a feedback report will be made available to the CTT&FG to review and comment on. - 3.7 It has been identified by two District council representatives that since recently linking their own web information to the NCCSP Community Trigger web pages there has been applications for this process.
+- Recognition of grounds for appeal and responsibility of the Chair - 3.4 Working in partnership with Broadland and South Norfolk Council representative Miss Teri Munro and Inspector Matt Wakefield, suitable training dates were agreed, agency staff identified and nominated to attend, and Broadland Council provided their offices as a venue for the training delivery: - ASB Training 8th 9th and 12th December - ASB Chair Training 13th December - 3.5 This training, each lasting one day and carried out over 4 days, has supported the multi-agency staff to develop standardised knowledge and skills required to effectively respond to Community Trigger requests and ASB concerns which should be manged appropriately through the process. - 3.6 A training feedback report will be made available to the CTT&FG to review and comment on once collated. - 3.7 It has been identified by two District council representatives that since recently linking their own web information to the NCCSP Community Trigger web pages there has been applications for this process.
 It is of note the applications did not meet the threshold for a Community Trigger process however work will progress to manage those issues reported appropriately through other partnership means.